Elfocrash/Cosmonaut/README.md

 Well it's actually pretty simple.
 Just implement the `ISharedCosmosEntity` interface and decorate your object with the `SharedCosmosCollection` attribute.

-The attribute accepts two properties, `SharedCollectionName` which is mandatory and `EntityPrefix` which is optional.
+The attribute accepts two properties, `SharedCollectionName` which is mandatory and `EntityName` which is optional.
 The `SharedCollectionName` property will be used to name the collection that the entity will share with other entities.

-The `CosmosEntityName` will be used to make the object identifiable for Cosmosnaut.
+The `EntityName` will be used to make the object identifiable for Cosmosnaut.
 Be default it will pluralize the name of the class, but you can specify it to override this behavior.
+You can override this by providing your own name by setting the `EntityName` value at the attribute level.

 Once you set this up you can add individual CosmosStores with shared collections.